kookywarrior/moomooio-recorder/README.md

 ## Setup
 1. Download and unzip [this](https://github.com/kookywarrior/moomooio-recorder/archive/refs/heads/main.zip).
-2. Open the terminal and navigate to the destination path of the unzipped folder.
+2. Open terminal in the unzipped folder.
+[How to open terminal in unzipped folder](https://www.groovypost.com/howto/open-command-window-terminal-window-specific-folder-windows-mac-linux)
-3. Run this command: `npm install`.
+3. Run this command: `npm install`
-4. Then follow by this command: `node .`
+4. Then follow by this command: `node start`

 ## Record
 1. Install [this userscript](https://github.com/kookywarrior/moomooio-recorder/raw/main/userscript.user.js).